 (c) To earn interest on fund accounts.

 (2) Loan Increases.
-Notwithstanding OAR 340-054-0025(6)(c), funds from the Act may not be used to increase a loan executed prior to February 17, 2009.
+Notwithstanding OAR 340-054-0025(6)(c), loan increases using Act funding will only be made to loans funded by the Act.

 (3) Existing loan agreement.
 A borrower with a loan agreement executed prior to October 1, 2008 is not eligible to receive funding under the Act for the project funded with that existing loan.